makrai/notes/kratzer88-stage-level-individual-level-pred.md

 spotted Bubo yesterday, she also spotted Bubo In t 988.
-If the set of entitles satisfying (97) has to consist of dtsttnct members, then we should say that (97) Is satisfied by any spatt otemporal location 1 such thet l is e mtnlmel l ocatton where e spotting of Bubo by Meg�n takes place.
+If the set of entitles satisfying (97) has to consist of dtsttnct members, then we should say that (97) Is satisfied by any spatt otemporal location 1 such thet l is e mtnlmel l ocatton where e spotting of Bubo by Megan takes place.
 A representation like 95'(a) will now be true If and only If most mtnlmal spatlotemporal locations 1 such that a spotting or an owl by